buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 If the weapon is of a size higher than what can be used with 2 hands, for example a Halberd (large weapon) for a small-sized creature, the penalty to the Attack Roll is -1d6.
 The same principle is valid for a two-handed greatsword of large size (2d8 damage) in the hands of a medium-sized creature.

 In the weapons table, the dimension is marked as S (small), M (medium), L (large), H (huge) and refers to a medium-sized creature.
-A *larger* version of a weapon increases the weapon's damage by one category (1d4->1d6, 1d6->1d8, 1d8->1d10, 1d10/1d12->2d6, 2d6->2d8, 2d8->2d10, 2d10->3d6...).
+A *larger* version of a weapon increases the weapon' \*\*s damage by one category (1d4->1d6, 1d6->1d8, 1d8->1d10, 1d10/1d12->2d6, 2d6->2d8, 2d8->2d10, 2d10->3d6...).

 Ex. a large longsword (+1 size) goes from 1d8 to 1d10 damage.

 ### Using a weapon with two hands

-A one-handed weapon that can (but doesn't have to) be used with two hands increases the damage die when used with two hands.
+A one-handed weapon that can (but doesn' \*\*t have to) be used with two hands increases the damage die when used with two hands.

 Ex.
 Longsword for a medium creature can cause 1d8 with one hand or 1d10 with two hands.
 A Short Sword cannot be wielded with two hands by a medium creature but can be held with two hands by a small creature.

-If the weapon must be held with two hands because it's too large for your size, this modifier is not considered (e.g., a two-handed greatsword for a medium-sized creature, or a longsword for a small creature).
+If the weapon must be held with two hands because it' \*\*s too large for your size, this modifier is not considered (e.g., a two-handed greatsword for a medium-sized creature, or a longsword for a small creature).

 The EDX value, if different from the maximum damage of the weapon, increases by 2 (the Katana will cause 2d6 damage and will have ED11) when used with two hands.